dynatrace-oss/unguard/RELEASING.md

 - **MAJOR**: Incompatible API changes or major architectural changes
 - **MINOR**: New features in a backwards-compatible manner
 - **PATCH**: Backwards-compatible bug fixes

-## Troubleshooting

-### Build Fails on Release Branch

-If the GitHub Actions workflow fails:

-1. Check the [Actions tab](https://github.com/dynatrace-oss/unguard/actions) for error details
-2. Fix the issue in the release branch
-3. Push the fix to the release branch
-4. The workflow will automatically re-run

-### Wrong Version in Artifacts

-If you need to fix version numbers after creating the release branch:

-1. Delete the remote release branch: `git push origin --delete release/v0.13.0`
-2. Delete the local branch: `git branch -D release/v0.13.0`
-3. Fix the version numbers in your commits
-4. Create the release branch again

-### Image or Chart Not Found

-If artifacts aren't appearing in GHCR:

-1. Verify the workflow completed successfully
-2. Check that you have the correct repository permissions
-3. Ensure the `GITHUB_TOKEN` has package write permissions (this is usually automatic)

-## Best Practices

-- **Test before releasing**: Always test the changes thoroughly before creating a release
-- **Update dependencies**: Review and update dependencies before major releases
-- **Document breaking changes**: Clearly communicate any breaking changes in release notes
-- **Consistent versioning**: Ensure all version numbers are consistent across all files
-- **Clean commit history**: Keep the release branch clean with meaningful commits

 ## See Also